 There are a few different ways that this level of interest in shorting Exelixis shares can be evaluated.

-A SIR below 10% would generally be considered to indicate a fairly optimistic outlook for the share price, with fewer people currently willing to bet against Exelixis.
+Such a low SIR usually points to an optimistic outlook for the share price, with fewer people currently willing to bet against Exelixis.

 Find out more about how you can short Exelixis stock.